Pelvic Varicose Veins

 Patients with pelvic varicose veins, or pelvic congestion syndrome, may be asymptomatic.
 They may also experience troubling symptoms, primarily pain in the region.
 Women suffer more frequently with pelvic varicose veins, but men are also susceptible to the problem.
 Pelvic varicose veins may be invisible, particularly when the patient is lying down.

 Pelvic varicose veins form when vein walls weaken, known as venous insufficiency, and when valves within the vein deteriorate and allow blood to flow backward, known as venous reflux.
 Risk factors for pelvic varicose veins include:

 - Repeated pregnancies

 - Sedentary lifestyle

 Research has shown that as many as a third of all women suffer pelvic pain during their lifetime.
-When this pain is caused by pelvic congestion syndrome, it is often experienced as dull and aching, but may occasionally present as more acute.
-Such pain tends to be worse at the end of the day and is exacerbated by long periods of standing.
+When pelvic congestion syndrome is the cause of this pain, the patient may experience it as dull and aching, but may occasionally present as more acute.
+Such pain tends to be worse at the end of the day and long periods of standing may exacerbate it.
 Pain may be worse just before a menstrual period or during or after sexual intercourse.
 Women with this disorder may also experience one or more of the following symptoms:

 - Enlarged uterus

 - Thicker endometrium

 - Stress incontinence